debpal/BharatFinTrack/docs/functionality.rst

 Year-wise SIP and CAGR Comparison Across Indices
 --------------------------------------------------
-This section compares the year-wise XIRR (%) and growth multiples (X) of a fixed monthly SIP investment, along with the year-wise CAGR (%) and growth multiples of a fixed yearly investment across selected `TRI` indices, including the popular `NIFTY 50` and other top-performing NSE equity indices.
+This section compares the year-wise XIRR (%) and growth multiples (X) of a fixed monthly SIP investment, along with the year-wise CAGR (%) and growth multiples of a fixed yearly investment across selected ``TRI`` indices, including the popular ``NIFTY 50`` and other top-performing equity indices.

-The required data are sourced from Excel files generated in the :ref:`Total Return Index (TRI) <f_download_tri>` section.
-Ensure that all input Excel files are stored in the designated folder, with each file named as `{index}.xlsx` to correspond to the index names provided in the list.
+The required data are sourced from Excel files generated in the :ref:`Historical TRI Data <f_download_tri>` section.
+Ensure that all input Excel files are stored in the designated folder, with each file named as ``{index}.xlsx`` to correspond to the index names provided in the list.
 The output highlights the highest growth cells in green-yellow and the lowest growth cells in sandy brown.

 .. code-block:: python